Alberta Social Credit Party

 Alberta Social Credit was a provincial political party in Alberta, Canada, that was founded on social credit monetary policy put forward by Clifford Hugh Douglas and on conservative Christian social values.
 The Canadian social credit movement was largely an out-growth of Alberta Social Credit.
 The Social Credit Party of Canada was strongest in Alberta, before developing a base in Quebec when Réal Caouette agreed to merge his Ralliement créditiste movement into the federal party.
 The British Columbia Social Credit Party formed the government for many years in neighbouring British Columbia, although this was effectively a coalition of centre-right forces in the province that had no interest in social credit monetary policies.

 The Alberta Social Credit party won a majority government in 1935, in the first election it contested, barely months after its formation.
 During its first years, when led by William Aberhart, it was a radical monetary reform party, at least in theory if not in effect.
+It encouraged credit unions, printed its own money (Prosperity certificates) and established a government-owned bank (ATB).

 After Aberhart's death in 1943 and the rise to leadership of Ernest Manning, followed quickly by the discovery of oil in north-central Alberta and its accompanying wealth for many, Social Credit took on a more conservative hue.
 Its policies were pro-business and anti-union, and largely opposed to government intervention in the economy.
-It stayed in power until 1971, one of the longest unbroken runs in government at the provincial level in Canada.
-However, it held no seats after 1982, and finished a distant seventh in the 2012 and 2015 general elections, before the party's name change.
+It dropped Alberta's use of proportional representation in 1956.
+Partly with that help, it stayed in power until 1971, one of the longest unbroken runs in government at the provincial level in Canada.
+After its defeat, it quickly dropped from prominence at all.
+It held no seats after 1982, and finished a distant seventh in the 2012 and 2015 general elections, before the party's name change.

 In May 2017, the party changed its name to Pro-Life Alberta Political Association (or Prolife Alberta, for short) following the election of anti-abortion activist Jeremy Fraser as leader.
 The change in name reflected the change in direction from the comprehensive political platform of Social Credit with aims of forming government, to the Party's new, and sole, focus of promoting pro-life public policy.